Rendalen Municipality: Coat of arms

 The coat of arms was granted on 2 June 1989.
-The arms show two white or silver reindeer on a blue background.
-They symbolize the importance of reindeer farming in the community.
+The official blazon is "Azure, two reindeer heads argent in pale" (I blått to sølv reinsdyrhoder, 1-1).
+This means the arms have a blue field (background) and the charge is two reindeer heads.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design symbolizes the importance of reindeer farming in the community.
 The arms are a canting since the name Rendalen is derived from the word for reindeer.
-The two heads represent the two former municipalities of Øvre Rendal and Ytre Rendal which were merged in 1965 to form this municipality.
-The arms were designed by the artist Arvid Sveen.
+There are two heads to represent Øvre Rendal Municipality and Ytre Rendal Municipality which were merged in 1965 to form this municipality.
+The arms were designed by Arvid Sveen.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Rendalen.
+The Church of Norway has four parishes (sokn) within Rendalen Municipality.
 It is part of the Nord-Østerdal prosti (deanery) in the Diocese of Hamar.

 Geography

-The municipality has an area of 3180 km2 which makes it the 2nd largest municipality (after Ullensvang) in Southern Norway.
+The municipality has an area of 3180 km2 which makes it the 2nd largest municipality (after Ullensvang Municipality) in Southern Norway.
 The 11 largest municipalities are all in rural Northern Norway and they are followed by Ullensvang and Rendalen.
-Rendalen municipality is bordered on the northwest by the municipalities of Alvdal and Tynset, in the north by Tolga, in the east by Engerdal, in the south by Trysil and Åmot, and in the west by Stor-Elvdal.
+Rendalen municipality is bordered on the northwest by Alvdal Municipality and Tynset Municipality, in the north by Tolga Municipality, in the east by Engerdal Municipality, in the south by Trysil Municipality and Åmot Municipality, and in the west by Stor-Elvdal Municipality.

 Rendalen municipality encompasses most of the Rendalen valley, a side valley of the large Østerdalen valley which dominates Eastern Norway.
 In addition, the municipality encompasses the northern part of the lake Storsjøen as well as the lakes Sølensjøen, Galtsjøen, Harrsjøen, and Lomnessjøen.
-The mountains Elgspiggen and Sølen are in Rendalen as well.
+The highest point in the municipality is the 1754.8 m tall mountain Sølen.
+Another notable mountain in the municipality is Elgspiggen.
 The rivers Glomma and Renaelva both flow through the municipality.

 Government

+Rendalen Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Hedmarken og Østerdal District Court and the Eidsivating Court of Appeal.

+Municipal council

-The municipal council (Kommunestyre) of Rendalen is made up of 17 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Rendalen Municipality is made up of 17 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.

-Mayor

-The mayors of Rendalen have included:
+Mayors

+The mayor (ordfører) of Rendalen Municipality is the political leader of the municipality and the chairperson of the municipal council.
+Here is a list of people who have held this position: